• Mental Health

 Around 90% of women experience premenstrual syndrome (PMS).3 Like PMDD, PMS involves physical and emotional symptoms that occur one to two weeks before menstruation when levels of hormones like estrogen and progesterone decrease.
 PMS typically lasts until menstruation is over and hormone levels rise again.

-To be diagnosed with PMS, women must report at least one physical or mood symptom in the week before menstruation for at least three menstrual cycles.
+To be diagnosed with PMS, women must report at least one physical or mood symptom in the week before menstruation for at least three menstrual cycles, like experiencing anxiety before a period.
 Common PMS symptoms include bloating, headaches, weight gain, sadness, anxiety, and irritability.

 The difference between PMS and PMDD is the amount and severity of symptoms.4 Women with PMS may experience one or a few symptoms, but these symptoms do not typically interfere with their functioning.
 Women with PMDD experience a greater number of symptoms that do affect their functioning in several areas of their lives.